 I am mediocre and choose to be at peace with that.

 People have argued vehemently against this idea – they don’t agree, they don’t believe this to be true about me, they feel like it is a disparaging comment.
 But I get to define who I am and I am the expert on me.

 Accepting the truth that I am ok, exactly, precisely, as I am, is healing.
-I am enough.
+I am messy and imperfect and also enough.

-I was an honor student, traveled some, and along with my husband, I’ve built a beautiful, messy family.
+I was an honour student, travelled some, and along with my husband, I’ve built a beautiful, messy family.
 I’ve been courageous, and trustworthy, and somehow helped hand-craft a life I am profoundly grateful for.